5 main features of Web 3.0

 In Web 3.0, while you are driving, you can simply ask your automotive assistant a question (“I would like to watch a romantic movie and eat Japanese food”).
 The search engine embedded in the car assistant provides you with a personalized response that takes into account your location, suggesting the closest cinema that matches your request and a good Japanese restaurant by automatically consulting the reviews on social media.
 Then it might even present a 3D menu from the restaurant in the display.

 This scenario of Web 3.0 is not a dream… For the most part, it’s already a reality today (for example the semantic web and artificial intelligence) thanks to cognitive technology.
-Using semantic analysis and natural language processing, the Cogito cognitive technology helps you understand meaning and extract insight from web content and unstructured data.
+Using semantic analysis and natural language processing, the Cogito AI technology helps you understand meaning and extract insight from web content and unstructured data.